Cricket Leagues in Kent

 Cups & Competitions

-After many successful years, the ‘Dyno Plumbing T20’ the competition has more clubs playing and it gives them the opportunity to compete for a place to play at ‘Finals Day’, which takes place at The Spitfire Ground, St Lawrence.
+After many successful years, the competition formally known as ‘Dyno Plumbing T20’, now called ‘Kent Cricket, Club T20’ gives clubs an opportunity to compete for a place to play at ‘Finals Day’, which takes place at a county ground.

 The competition starts with localised group stages, from which the group winners progress into play-off matches to try and secure their place at Finals Day, which usually takes place in September, but will be shaped each year by first class fixtures.